aliiakbarkhan/photoshop-posters/README.md

-## ℹ️ About
+## About

 This repository holds my personally designed posters, created with Adobe Photoshop. 🛠️ Each piece represents unique ideas, themes, and styles.
-Feel free to explore the collection, but note that **these works are not permitted for use or distribution by anyone** without my explicit permission. 🚫
+Feel free to explore the collection, but note that **these works are not permitted for use or distribution by anyone** without my explicit permission.

-## 🖼️ Features
+## Features

-- **Unique Designs:** A variety of posters covering different themes, styles, and concepts. 🎨
+- **Unique Designs:** A variety of posters covering different themes, styles, and concepts.
-- **High-Quality Artwork:** Each poster is crafted with attention to detail and creativity. 🌟
+- **High-Quality Artwork:** Each poster is crafted with attention to detail and creativity.
-- **Photoshop Mastery:** Demonstrates advanced Photoshop skills and design techniques. 💻✨
+- **Photoshop Mastery:** Demonstrates advanced Photoshop skills and design techniques.

-## 🚫 Usage
+## Usage

 The posters in this repository are **not available for personal or commercial use**.
-All rights are reserved, and any use, reproduction, or distribution without my permission is strictly prohibited. ❌
+All rights are reserved, and any use, reproduction, or distribution without my permission is strictly prohibited.

-## 🛠️ Tools Used
+## Tools Used

-- **Adobe Photoshop:** The go-to software for all poster designs in this collection. 🖌️🖥️
+- **Adobe Photoshop:** The go-to software for all poster designs in this collection.

-## 📄 License
+## License

 These posters are not licensed for public or commercial use.
-They remain the exclusive property of the creator. 📃
+They remain the exclusive property of the creator.

-## 🙏 Acknowledgements
+##  Acknowledgements

 Thank you for checking out my poster designs!
-Feel free to browse and get inspired, but remember—these works are for viewing purposes only. 🙌
+Feel free to browse and get inspired, but remember—these works are for viewing purposes only.

-## 🖼️ Other Socials
+## Other Socials

 <img src = "https://github.com/aliiakbarkhan/photoshop-posters/blob/main/socials/Screenshot%202024-10-23%20225237.png" width="100%" height="auto"/>